Free PDF Books

 He was married for 30 years to Hazel Durkee Foster.
 They never had any children.
 Hazel died in 1957 and Ernest died three years later at the age of 73.

-Click for Free Books by Ernest Holmes.
+Discover Free Books by Ernest Holmes.

 Fenwicke Holmes